HIPE89165/wiki-articles/community/server/monthly/en.md

 With another Hololive Collab, Camellia's brought us "まんなかちてん" by Luna Himemori!
 [Check it out here](https://youtu.be/M0Oud1_4sl0).

-Camellia has also produced another song named "「Trick star」" by るなっち☆ほし.
+Camellia has also produced another song named "「Trick star」" by るなっち ☆ ほし.
 Be sure to [check it out too](https://youtu.be/1DngUauUYjg)!

 ### New Staff Members

-Some of you might notice that three new admins have joined us - <mark>@azunyan0007, @ungrave, and @nicocchi_,</mark> have come over from the Nanahira community to offer help!
+Some of you might notice that three new admins have joined us - <mark>@azunyan0007, @ungrave, and @nicocchi\_,</mark> have come over from the Nanahira community to offer help!
 Feel free to welcome them if you see them interacting in general chat.
 With them helping out, our admin team now forms a cool heptagon (probably a more relaxed shape than a square?).
 We’re grateful they’ll be volunteering their time to help all of us out, and we look forward to working with them!

 ### Staff and Rules Updates

-We have cut down *many* rules and combined some to make things more sane for new and existing members (from 17 down to 7!).
+We have cut down _many_ rules and combined some to make things more sane for new and existing members (from 17 down to 7!).
 We also added some clarification on current disclaimers as well as old ones.
 Please give them a read: [#🧾rules-and-info](https://discord.com/channels/435720333786480641/1121280346638524456).
 In parallel, we have also updated the Staff Guidelines again, adding an entirely [new section](https://discord.com/channels/435720333786480641/1088625892105924648/1164858060578230326) to it.
 An autobiography/transparency document was also [uploaded by papertek](https://discord.com/channels/435720333786480641/1088625892105924648/1167233462927904858), documenting his time in the community.
 Lastly, server moderation systems have switched off from Dyno to Wick.
 The full announcement is [here](https://discord.com/channels/435720333786480641/1088625892105924648/1169401636754563145).
 With these changes and updates, we hope you enjoy your time in the server even more~

 ### Chinese Thread

 After some pestering from server members, we’ve created the new [Chinese thread](https://discord.com/channels/435720333786480641/1168752239561678868/1168752239561678868).
-Camellia的行政人员都想让我写一个好笑的信息，因此我现在想说他们都是有特别毛病的人-
+Camellia 的行政人员都想让我写一个好笑的信息，因此我现在想说他们都是有特别毛病的人-

 ### Aesthetic Changes